|ACTS CONSIDERED DISPENSATIONALLY|

 "And Saul was consenting unto his death.
 And at that time there was a great persecution against the church which was at Jerusalem; and they were all scattered abroad throughout the regions of Judea and Samaria, except the apostles."
 (Acts 8:1)

 As a result of this scattering those who fled Jerusalem continued to preach the Word to "none but the Jews only" (Acts 11:19).
 Thus, from Acts 2 through Acts 7 God's message of the kingdom was presented to Israel alone (i.e., no Gentiles, no Samaritans).
-But as a result of the slaying of Stephen by Israel, God began a new phase, a new dispensation, a new administration, a new economy, in his relationship with His people Israel.
+But as a result of the slaying of Stephen by Israel, God began a new phase, a new dispensation, a new administration, a new economy, in His relationship with His people Israel.

 The kingdom in "mystery" form

 One feature of this new dispensation was that God now began the process of breaking off the natural olive branches (Israel) from their rightful new covenant blessing, and grafting into their place "wild" (Gentile) branches (Rom.
 11).
 This was done to provoke Israel to jealousy (Rom.
 11:11).
 God's prophetic purposes were still in effect at that time (Rom.
 11:25-29).
 Before Acts 28:28 Israel was still "first" in God's purposes (Rom.
 1:16 & Rom.
-2:9-10 as was the case in Acts 3:26 and in Acts 13:46).
-According to Scripture, God's prophetic purpose will one day be fulfilled by saving a remnant out of Israel and making them His covenant missionary arm for the salvation of Gentiles (see Zech.
+2:9-10 as was also the case in Acts 3:26 and in Acts 13:46).
+According to Scripture, God's prophetic purpose will one day be fulfilled by saving a remnant out of Israel and making them His covenant missionary arm for the salvation of Gentile nations (see Zech.
 8:23).
-But, at this point in the historical record of Acts, national Israel sadly embarks on their perilous voyage of unbelief.
+But, at this point in the historical record of Acts, national Israel sadly embarked on their perilous voyage of unbelief.

 Thus, as God began to blind Israel, believers would now preach Christ to the Samaritans, a people of mixed Israelite-Gentile race (Acts 8:1).
 Peter and John travel to Samaria to turn another of the "keys of the kingdom" mentioned in Matthew 16:19.
 These keys of the kingdom enabled the signs, wonders and works of power of the millennial kingdom to fall upon this new group of half-Jewish Samaritan believers (Acts 8:14-17).
 These signs and wonders were God's stamp of approval upon the message, upon the messengers, and upon the people themselves who received the message.
 They were the Divine credentials of the works of the Holy Spirit, particularly on display to unbelieving Israel, to provoke them to jealousy.
 These signs and wonders that were now displayed among the despised Samaritans warned Israel that God had begun to turn away from them because of their unbelief.
 At the same time it was God's merciful call to Israel to believe the glad tidings and partake of the prophesied blessings promised to them.